-When I compiled the list of 50+ Ways You Can Make Money From Home or 33 Legit Online Jobs Where You Can Earn Over $40,000 Working From Home something happened I didn’t expect.
+When I compiled the list of 50+ Ways You Can Make Money From Home and 33 Legit Online Jobs Where You Can Earn Over $50,000 Working From Home, something happened that I didn’t expect.

 It reminded me of all the good side hustles I’ve tried.
 Some succeeded.
 Some failed.
-But with each attempt, I had a good story, a lesson, or tips to share.
+But with each attempt I had a good story, lesson, or tips to share.

-There are 15 side hustles I counted.
-The first 12, I was able to generate at least $1,000 of income in a month.
+There are 13 side hustles that I counted.
+With the first 12, I was able to generate at least $1,000 of income in a month.

-What’s worked has been contributing to my 401(k), maximizing my IRA, and putting as much money as possible in index funds.
+What’s worked has been contributing to my 401(k), maximizing my IRA, and putting as much money as possible into index funds.

-While I’d love to brag here about my successes with individual stocks.
-That’s only telling half the story.
+While I’d love to brag about my successes with individual stocks, that’s only half the story.
 Because when I did hit a home run, I didn’t even have to pay taxes on it (due to loss carryovers).

 Next up is blogging.

-I started my first personal finance blog in 2009–built it up for 2.5 years and sold it.
+I started my first personal finance blog in 2009, spent two and a half years building it up, and then sold it.

-It wasn’t a life-changing sum but my wife and I were able to take time off work to travel.
+It wasn’t a life-changing sum of money, but it was enough that my wife and I were able to take time off work to travel.

 For about 18 months, I was an active freelance web designer.
 The money was solid but I stopped to focus on this blog.